Social conservatives can’t let GOP become the party of ‘gay family values’

 While Dems embrace #CancelCulture, the @GOP has become a party that celebrates diversity and inclusion. pic.twitter.com/DfAEzNKkr5

-The Trump-led GOP seems to want to allow social conservatives to get rewarded with laws that restrict abortion and uphold religious liberty.
-Meanwhile, homosexuality will no longer be viewed or treated as an abnormality.
+The Trump-led GOP seems to want to give social conservatives laws that restrict abortion and to uphold their religious liberty.
+Meanwhile, for the LGBT crowd, a Trump GOP will work to see that homosexuality will no longer be viewed or treated as an abnormality.
 Whether this arrangement can be sustained over the long run remains to be seen.

 Charlie Kirk, founder of Turning Point USA, has taken a leading role in encouraging young people to take a more laissez-faire view toward homosexuality.
 He’s frequently tweeted and often “liked” other tweets that normalize the gay agenda.

 Others, like pro-abortion Fox News feminist Tomi Lahren, have also expressed support for LGBT “rights” on libertarian grounds.
 Donald Trump Jr. — the president’s heir apparent — has previously said he’s “totally for” gay “marriage.”